Install Oracle Java JDK 11 on RHEL 7/CentOS 7

 Environment variables for Java 11 version

-That’s it we have successfully configured Java 8 and 11 in CentOS and RHEL 7 based servers.
+That’s it we have successfully configured Java 8 and 11 on CentOS and RHEL 7 servers.
+However, the same steps can be carried out on alternative operating systems like Oracle Linux, Scientific Linux and much more.

 Every developer needs a proper step by step guide to install Java in Linux servers, This guide can be followed in all RPM-based operating systems.
 To receive more articles related to Linux Subscribe to our newsletter and stay tuned.